 - Add cooled chocolate mixture into eggs and sugar and stir by hand.
 (Do not use an electric mixer for this step.)

-- Before it is completely mixed in and uniform in color, add flour and stir a few times by hand.¾ cup flour
+- Before it is completely mixed in and uniform in color, add flour and stir a few times by hand.¾ cup all-purpose flour

 - Before flour is completely mixed in, add in milk chocolate chips and slowly stir.½ cup milk chocolate chips